Deep Residual Echo State Networks: exploring residual orthogonal connections in untrained Recurrent Neural Networks: Biography

 \section{Biography}

--2\baselineskip plus -1fil \begin{IEEEbiographynophoto}{Matteo Pinna} received the M.Sc. degree in Computer Science from the University of Pisa, Italy, in 2024.
-Currently, he is a Research Fellow at the Department of Computer Science, University of Pisa. \end{IEEEbiographynophoto} -1\baselineskip plus -1fil \begin{IEEEbiographynophoto}{Andrea Ceni} received the Ph.D. degree in Computer Science from the University of Exeter, UK, in 2021.
+-2\baselineskip plus -1fil \begin{IEEEbiography} [{\raisebox{0.25in}{ }}]{Matteo Pinna} received the M.Sc. degree in Computer Science from the University of Pisa, Italy, in 2024.
+Currently, he is a Research Fellow at the Department of Computer Science, University of Pisa. \end{IEEEbiography} -4.1\baselineskip plus -1fil \begin{IEEEbiography} [{\raisebox{0.05in}{ }}]{Andrea Ceni} received the Ph.D. degree in Computer Science from the University of Exeter, UK, in 2021.
 He has been a Postdoctoral Research Associate at CEMPS, University of Exter.
-Currently, he is Assistant Professor at the Department of Computer Science, University of Pisa, Italy. \end{IEEEbiographynophoto} -1\baselineskip plus -1fil \begin{IEEEbiographynophoto}{Claudio Gallicchio} received the Ph.D. degree in Computer Science from the University of Pisa, Italy, in 2011.
+Currently, he is Assistant Professor at the Department of Computer Science, University of Pisa, Italy. \end{IEEEbiography} -3\baselineskip plus -1fil \begin{IEEEbiography} [{\raisebox{0.05in}{ }}]{Claudio Gallicchio} received the Ph.D. degree in Computer Science from the University of Pisa, Italy, in 2011.
 Currently, he is Associate Professor at the Department of Computer Science, University of Pisa.
-His research interests include the fusion of concepts from deep learning, recurrent neural networks, and randomized neural systems. \end{IEEEbiographynophoto}
+His research interests include the fusion of concepts from deep learning, recurrent neural networks, and randomized neural systems. \end{IEEEbiography}